 Medians of clinical parameters were plotted from the moment of eligibility for etanercept dose increase onwards.
 The Wilcoxon rank-sum test was used to calculate whether clinical parameters had changed statistically significantly at 3 months after eligibility for etanercept dose increase.
-The rate of non-severe adverse events (AEs) was calculated per group by dividing the number of AEs registered after etanercept dose increase by the number of subsequent visits.
-Moreover, the AE rate per visit was calculated for the period until the moment of eligibility for etanercept dose increase.
+The rate of non-severe adverse events (AEs) was calculated per group by dividing the number of AEs registered after etanercept dose increase by the number of subsequent patient years follow-up.
+Moreover, the AE rate per patient year was calculated for the period until the moment of eligibility for etanercept dose increase.

 In order to filter out potential treatment effects of bDMARD switching (rather than maintaining the etanercept dose), analyses were repeated after excluding patients in the comparison group who switched to another bDMARD.